Spring Loaded Valve

 Design-

 The design of a throttle valve typically consists of a flat or circular plate that can be rotated or moved to adjust the size of the opening through which air flows.
-When the throttle valve is fully open, maximum air can enter the engine, providing maximum power.
-On the other hand, partially closing the throttle valve restricts the airflow, reducing the engine’s power output.
+When the throttle valve is fully open, the maximum amount of air can enter the engine, providing maximum power.
+On the other hand, partially closing the throttle valve restricts the airflow, reducing the engine's power output.

 Throttle valves are actuated using various methods depending on the engine design.
 In older carbureted engines, the throttle valve is mechanically controlled by the accelerator pedal via a linkage system.
 In modern engines with electronic fuel injection systems, the throttle valve is actuated electronically by a throttle position sensor, which relays the driver's input to the engine control unit (ECU).
 The ECU then adjusts the throttle valve's position using an electric motor or stepper motor.